Mohitur669/Olympic-Data-Analysis-WebApp/Readme.md

 4. Men Vs Women Participation Over the Years (Line Graph)

 # How to run the project locally
-1. Clone the repository
+1. Clone the repository using `git clone https://github.com/Mohitur669/Olympic-Data-Analysis-WebApp.git` in the terminal
 2. Install the required libraries (mentioned in requirements.txt)
-3. Run the command `streamlit run app.py` in the terminal
+3. Run the command `streamlit run app.py` to run the app locally
 4. The web app will open in the browser

 # About me